BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - Invariant_Updatable: Requires inspect_invariant. reevaluate_state__DCG calls inspect_invariant and inspect_ancestors.

 Obviously, IDCG interface treats all SAA types the same in terms of the updateability issue.
-Deriving from IDCG interface, I will define 3 abstract classes to obey the single responsibiliity rule.
+I will define 3 abstract classes and move the updateability to those classes to obey the single responsibiliity rule.
-The IDCG interface becomes.
+The IDCG interface becomes:

 ```
 // ~/src/system/IDCG.h